kylarosevillegas/Phenylketonuria-PAH-Bioinformatics/README.md

 | CPS1 | 2.0 | Positive |

 These genes were listed by the UCSC Cell Browser as positive marker genes for the Periportal Hepatocyte cluster.

+## 8. Disease Gene vs. Marker Gene

+**Disease gene:** PAH
+**Marker gene:** HAL

+HAL is expressed across several hepatocyte clusters, but its expression is more limited than PAH.
+In the PAH map, approximately 76.8% of cells have detectable PAH expression, compared with approximately 48.1% of cells with detectable HAL expression.
+This comparison shows that a disease-associated gene and a cluster marker can both be expressed in multiple cell types while having different levels of distribution across the dataset.